keatonrohlfs/QUAD/README.md

 - ~Search for users (admin only) <- Deondre~
 - Shopify integration
 - S3 image hosting
+- Migrate and build existing database on compose <- Michael~
 #### If we have time:
 - ~Rework listing page <- Keaton~
 - HTTPS support